-GUEST BLOGGER Susan Mitchell learned First and Second degree Reiki healing from Hawayo Takata, the Reiki master who brought Reiki to the US from Japan with her Reiki master, Chujiro Hayashi, in the 1930s.
+GUEST BLOGGER Susan Mitchell shares her understanding of Reiki and money.
+Susan learned First and Second degree Reiki practice from Hawayo Takata, the Reiki master who brought Reiki to the US from Japan with her Reiki master, Chujiro Hayashi, in the 1930s.
 Susan became a Reiki master in 1985.
 She and her husband Paul Mitchell are based in Idaho.

 Lately, I’ve been hearing Hawayo Takata’s voice in my ear.

 She always said, “Reiki brings us health, success, happiness, and long life.”
 When she talked about these qualities, her voice held a wonderful lightness and wisdom.
 Part of the “success” she talked about certainly had to do with money.

 But how do you find or maintain a light heart in the midst of dramatic economic change—change that may be affecting you very personally?

 You may have struggled with money all your life—how to earn it, how to manage it, how to work with your feelings about it—so the present situation isn’t making things any easier.

 Although people talk about money as energy (which is undeniable!), it’s also a basic fact that money is physical and only has use and meaning in the physical world.
 At the moment of our death, money will be of no help to us at all.